-Status: For the steppings affected, see the Summary Table of Changes.
-S23 Incorrect debug exception (#DB) may occur when a data breakpoint is set on an FP instruction Problem: The default microcode floating-point event handler routine executes a series of loads to obtain data about the FP instruction that is causing the FP event.
+Implication: Function 80000008H returns an incorrect physical address size value of 40 on an FP instruction loads to obtain data about the FP instruction that is causing the FP event.
 If a data breakpoint is set on the instruction causing the FP event, the load in the microcode routine will trigger the data breakpoint resulting in a debug exception.

-Implication: An incorrect debug exception (#DB) may occur if data breakpoint is placed on an FP instruction.
+S23 Incorrect debug exception (#DB) may occur when a data breakpoint is set an FP instruction.
 Intel has not observed this erratum with any commercially available software or system.
-Workaround: None at this time.